Supergirl displays another strong array of emotions in "Lost Souls," even with the obvious twists at play.

 - 💥 Some might be turned off by the obvious plot twist in the Phantom Zone.

 Supergirl sees a whole lot of action on both planes in "Lost Souls."
-Supergirl, Nxylgsptinz, and Zor-El all have their hands full trying to escape the Phantom Zone while Sentinel, Martian Manhunter, Braniac 5, Dreamer and Lena Luthor all do their best to stop the Phatoms on Earth from taking over their planet for good.
-You'll see a good amount of fights and a surprising amount of stakes in the episode but, as is pretty custom for the series, it's the emotional punches in "Lost Souls" that hit the hardest.
+Supergirl, Nxylgsptinz, and Zor-El all have their hands full trying to escape the Phantom Zone while Sentinel, Martian Manhunter, Brainiac 5, Dreamer and Lena Luthor all do their best to stop the Phantoms on Earth from taking over their planet for good.
+There are a good number of fights in the episode but, as is pretty custom for the series, it's the emotional punches in "Lost Souls" that hit the hardest.